shigebeyond/jkmvc/doc/http/route.md

 [!!]
 The `controller` and `action` key must always have a value, so they either need to be required in your route (not inside of parentheses) or have a default value provided.

 [!!]
 Jkmvc automatically converts controllers to follow the standard naming convention.
-For example /user/detail/123 would look for the controller `UserController` in `controllerPackages` configured in `http.yaml` and trigger the `detailAction()` method on it.
+For example /user/detail/123 would look for the controller `UserController` in `controllerPackages` configured in `http.yaml` and trigger the `detail()` method on it.

 In the default route, all the keys are optional, and the controller and action are given a default.
-If we called an empty url, the defaults would fill in and `WelcomeController::indexAction()` would be called.
-If we called `user` then only the default for action would be used, so it would call `UserController::indexAction()` and finally, if we called `user/detail` then neither default would be used and `UserController::detailAction()` would be called.
+If we called an empty url, the defaults would fill in and `WelcomeController::index()` would be called.
+If we called `user` then only the default for action would be used, so it would call `UserController::index()` and finally, if we called `user/detail` then neither default would be used and `UserController::detail()` would be called.

 You can also use defaults to set a key that isn't in the route at all.